-During development of the holographic light diffractive grating, the exposed film structure may be left on the glass substrate and then processed with ultraviolet light and an optional heat cure, as prescribed by DuPont.
+During development of the holographic light diffractive erence beam to penetrate into the volume of the recording 50 grating, the exposed film structure may be left on the glass substrate and then processed with ultraviolet light and an optional heat cure, as prescribed by DuPont.
 However, for convenience, the exposed film structure was peeled off the glass substrate and relaminated to an acrylic substrate having a 1/8 inch thickness and an index of refraction of approximately 1.491.
 Thereafter, the exposed film structure can be UV cured in order to permanently fix the interference fringes within the film structure.
 Notably, the reason why the acrylic substrate is preferred during playback, is that is more cost effective and, unlike glass, is not prone to breakage.
 Since the close index matching noted above is most important during recording of the hologram, the index differential of the acrylic substrate merely serves to shift the angle of incidence somewhat of the illuminating beam.
-However, as shown in FIG. 10, the acrylic substrate does not transmit the reconstructed light as efficiently as a closely matched substrate otherwise would.
+However, as reconstructed light as efficiently as a closely matched substrate otherwise would.

-Alternatively, one may use an intermediate index matching medium (e.g. fluid, glue or other adhesive) disposed recording medium.
-Also, the holographic recording medium may be coated onto the light transmitting substrate using, for example, dip or spin coating techniques.
-In such instances, the index of refraction of the intermediate coupling medium should preferably be equal to the index of refraction of the light transmitting substrate 2, or the slanted grating optical element 3, or have an index of refraction between the index 5 of refraction of the substrate 2 and the slanted grating optical element 3.
+One may alternatively use an intermediate index matching medium (e.g. fluid, glue or other adhesive) disposed between the light transmitting substrate and the holographic recording medium.
+In such instances, the index of refraction of the intermediate coupling medium should preferably be 5 equal to the index of refraction of the light transmitting substrate 2, or the slanted grating optical element 3, or have an index of refraction between the index of refraction of the substrate 2 and the slanted grating optical element 3.

-FIG. 9 shows an additional way of making the above referred to holograms.
-This general technique of making "total internal reflection holograms" is described, for 10 example, by Stetson in Optik, Volume 29, at pages 520-537 (1969).
+FIG. 9 shows an additional way of making the above 10 referred to holograms.
+This general technique of making "total internal reflection holograms" is described, for example, by Stetson in Optik, Volume 29, at pages 520-537 (1969).
 The method shown in FIG. 9 is modified and improved over that described by Stetson in because substrate 82 closely matches the index of refraction of the holographic medium 83 as noted above.
-In this optical recording arrangement, laser light is split into an object beam and a reference beam as is commonly done in the holographic art.
-Reference beam 80 impinges on prism 81 which is coupled to substrate 82 by way of an index matching fluid 85, whose index of refraction is desirably equal to the index of refrac- 20 matching of the substrate to the recording medium is carried tion of the substrate 82, or the prism 81, or somewhere in between those indices.
+In this optical recording arrangement, laser light is split into an object beam and a reference beam as is commonly done in the holographic art. to substrate 82 by way of an index matching fluid 85, whose index of refraction is desirably equal to the index of refraction of the substrate 82, or the prism 81, or somewhere in between those indices.
 A light absorber 86 is attached to the prism 81, as shown.
-Photosensitive holographic medium 83 is laminated or otherwise index matched or attached to substrate 82.
-Substrate 82 closely matches the refractive 25 11, a reconstruction beam is transmitted through substrate 2 index of holographic medium 83 as noted above, and if any index matching or other attaching means is used between the substrate 82 and the holographic recording medium 83, its index of refraction must equal that of substrate 82 or holographic medium 83 or be somewhere in between those 30 values.
+Photosensitive holographic medium 83 25 practiced. is laminated or otherwise index matched or attached to substrate 82.
+Substrate 82 closely matches the refractive index of holographic medium 83 as noted above, and if any index matching or other attaching means is used between the substrate 82 and the holographic recording medium 83, its 30 index of refraction must equal that of substrate 82 or holographic medium 83 or be somewhere in between those values.
 Object beam 84 strikes the holographic medium approximately perpendicular to it.
-The interference of the object beam and the reference beam cause slanted fringes to be formed within the holographic medium.
-The medium is then disattached from the prism and processed using known 35 the virtual image.
-Another possibility shown in FIG. 12 is to holographic recording medium processing techniques.
-The processed hologram is then laminated or otherwise attached to the light transmitting substrate 2 of the fingerprint imaging device of the present invention.
+The interference of the object beam and the reference beam cause slanted fringes to 35 be formed within the holographic medium.
+The medium is then disattached from the prism and processed using known holographic recording medium processing techniques.
+The processed hologram is then laminated or otherwise attached to the light transmitting substrate 2 of the fingerprint imag- 40 ing device of the present invention.